GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 08 - Course Selling App/Day 01 - Backend Part_01/Readme.md

 1. `require("express")` imports the Express library, which is a Node.js web application framework.
 This `require` function loads the Express module so that you can use its features in your application.

 2. `{ Router }` is destructuring the object returned by `require("express")`.
-Express exports several things, one of which is `Router`.
-This syntax allows you to directly extract the `Router` function from the `express` module without importing the entire `express` object.
+Express exports several things, one of which is `Router`.This syntax allows you to directly extract the `Router` function from the `express` module without importing the entire `express` object.

 3. `Router` is a feature of Express that allows you to create modular, mountable route handlers.
 It's useful when you want to break up your routes into separate modules for better organization and modularity.